 Homemade crescent rolls are rich, buttery and bake up fluffy and light!
 They are truly special and worth a little extra time.
-The soft and slightly sticky dough mixes up easily, sits for a long rise, then rests in the refrigerator overnight.
-The next day you roll, cut and form the crescents!
 You can choose the Plain Buttery Homemade Crescent Roll version or the Parmesan Garlic Crescent Rolls!
 Both are scrumptious!

 2 1/2cupsall-purpose flourdivided, plus more for rolling

 1teaspoonsaltI use coarse kosher

 Parmesan Garlic Butter Filling/Topping: